conniedc1206/flatapp-store-app/README.md

 ## Installation

-Fork and clone this frontend repository onto your local environment:
+Fork and clone [our frontend repository](https://github.com/conniedc1206/phase-2-project-frontend) onto your local environment:
 Run `npm install`.
 Run `npm start` to start the server for your app (open in your browser using the local host link)

-Fork and clone this backend repository onto your local environment:
+Fork and clone [our backend repository](https://github.com/conniedc1206/phase-2-project-backend) onto your local environment:
 Run `npm install`.
 Run `npm run dev` to start the server for our backend data